danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

 ## Importing metadata into BigQuery Universal Catalog

-To manually import a metadata import file into BigQuery Universal Catalog, see the [documetation](https://cloud.google.com/dataplex/docs/import-metadata#import-metadata) for full instructions about calling the API.
+To manually import a metadata import file into BigQuery Universal Catalog see the [documetation](https://cloud.google.com/dataplex/docs/import-metadata#import-metadata) for full instructions about calling the API.
 The [samples](/samples) directory contains a sample metadata file and request file you can use to import into the catalog.

 See below for the section on using Google Workflows to create an end-to-end integration which both extracts metadata and imports it on a regular schedule.